buxh/PC-Scanner/README.md

 - Not the best but it gets the job done kinda
 - This was created in November 2020
 - **THIS SHOULD NOT REPLACE YOUR CURRENT ANTI-VIRUS SCANNER**
+- I have not coded in batch in over a year because it's terrible so don't ask me for help just look it up on google 💀

 ## Features
 - Attempts to find active connections